xcd-xcd/demo-repository/README.md

-# First repository, just learning how to use GitHub.So, this is a header.
+# First repository, just learning how to use GitHub.
 And here usually goes the description.